 1990 - Early in the 1990s reports emerge that food shortages in the North are leading to rioting and the imposition of food rationing.
 It is estimated that North Korea is about one million tonnes short of grain self-sufficiency each year.

 Reports also indicate that the country's industrial sector is in serious decline, with the output of iron, steel, cement and refined oil falling significantly.
 Factories are said to be closing or operating at well under capacity.
 Power is available for only a few hours a day, if at all, and the water delivery system ceases to operate.

-However, Kim Il Sung dies suddenly in his country villa on 8 July from a heart attack "owing to heavy mental strains."
-All the scheduled talks are suspended.
+1994 - Kim Il Sung dies suddenly in his country villa on 8 July from a heart attack "owing to heavy mental strains".
 His state funeral is held on 18 July and is followed by a three-year-long period of national mourning.

 It is later reported that Kim's death occurred during a heated argument with Kim Jong Il.

 Suspicions over the circumstances of Kim's death are heightened by reports that Kim Jong Il refused to allow doctors to enter his father's room for an extended period.
 Further questions are raised by the crash of two out of the five helicopters assigned to fly Kim's corpse to Pyongyang, killing the doctors and bodyguards on board, and by the disappearance without trace of other functionaries.

 Kim Jong Il is also reported to have concealed the depth of the country's economic crisis and the extent of its food shortages from his father.

 Kim Il Sung's death causes real sorrow among the thoroughly indoctrinated North Korean population.
 His embalmed body is laid to rest in the Kumsusan presidential palace in Pyongyang, which is converted at a cost of about US$900 million into a memorial for the dead dictator.
 In death he becomes the Eternal Leader.